Dr. Gabrielle H. Holmes

 Being a proud Vaughan, Mississippi native and a product of the Yazoo County School District, traditional Southern values of respect, responsibility, and readiness were instilled in me at a very early age.
 I bring these same moral principles with me into my classroom.
 I expect my students to perform at the highest level of excellence possible each day—good enough is NEVER enough!
 My goal isn’t to just teach them, but I hope to inspire them and ignite in them a passion for learning and a thirst for success!
-I’m a graduate of Mississippi’s only urban comprehensive university, Jackson State, where I received my Bachelors of Arts in English, as well as the state’s finest Christian institution, Belhaven College, where I acquired my Maters of Arts in Teaching.
+I’m a graduate of Mississippi’s only urban comprehensive university, Jackson State, where I received my Bachelors of Arts in English, as well as two of the state’s finest Christian institutions, Belhaven University, where I acquired my Maters of Arts in Teaching, and William Carey University where I obtained both my Specialist and Doctorate degrees in Educational Leadership.
 My pastimes are reading, writing, watching movies, and spending time with those closest to me.

 notebook paper (ONLY loose leaf notebook paper will be accepted when submitting assignments.)

-(6) dividers (dividers with pockets are preferred, but not required)
+- (6) dividers (plastic dividers with pockets are preferred, but not required)

-*These items may be kept at home, but students must bring them to class when needed or have them readily available for use when at home assignments require them.
+*These items may be kept at home, but students must bring them to class when needed ot have them readily available for use when at home assignments require them.